-The Parent and Grandparent Program (PGP) for immigration to Canada has moved to an Expression of Interest / Invitation to Apply system in 2017.
-This page contains information for sponsors who receive an invitation to sponsor.
+The Parents and Grandparents Program (PGP) for immigration to Canada operates according to an Expression of Interest / Invitation to Apply system.

 Potential sponsors who receive an invitation to submit an application have 60 days (from the date of the invitation) to submit a complete application, including supporting documents and fees.
-Therefore, it is imperative to submit the form and prepare on the presumption that you may receive an invitation.
+Supporting documents include income tax records, documents relating to civil status, and other material.

-What to do after the invitation is issued
+What to do after receiving an invitation to apply

-A complete application includes completed forms and all supporting documents.
+A complete application package includes completed forms and all supporting documents.

 The Interest to Sponsor Form

-The form itself is not an application form; rather, it allows Immigration, Refugees and Citizenship Canada (IRCC) to gather the contact details and personal information of Canadian citizens and permanent residents who wish to sponsor a family member.
+The Interest to Sponsor form itself is not an application form; rather, it allows IRCC to gather the contact details and personal information of Canadian citizens and permanent residents who wish to sponsor a family member.

-In the 2019 application cycle, individuals looking to sponsor their parent(s) or grandparent(s) must provide the following information on the new form:
+In the 2019 application cycle, individuals looking to sponsor their parent(s) or grandparent(s) will be required to provide the following information on the Interest to Sponsor form: